7enderhead/kbdwtchdg/README.md

 # kbdwtchdg
 ## Overview
-V-USB-based watchdog that identifies itself as a USB keyboard and sends keyboard strokes.
+A watchdog running V-USB on an Attiny85 that identifies itself as a USB keyboard and sends keyboard strokes.

 ## What Can kbdwtchdg Do?
 It sends a defined message via USB to the computer.
 It does that either after a specific period of time after being plugged in,